Boeing Boeing (1965 film)

-Boeing (707) Boeing (707) (alternately titled Boeing Boeing) is a 1965 American bedroom farce comedy film based on the 1960 French play Boeing-Boeing and starring Tony Curtis and Jerry Lewis.
+Boeing Boeing is a 1965 American bedroom farce comedy film based on the 1960 French play Boeing-Boeing.
+It stars Tony Curtis and Jerry Lewis.
 Released on December 22, 1965, it was the last film that Lewis made for Paramount Pictures, which had produced all of his films since My Friend Irma (1949).
-It was remade in Malayalam in 1985 with the same title.

 Plot

 Bernard Lawrence is an American journalist stationed in Paris.
 A playboy, he has devised an ingenious system for juggling three girlfriends: he dates flight attendants who are assigned to international routes on non-intersecting flight schedules so that only one is in the country at any given time.
 He has their routes detailed with such precision that he can drop off his British United Airways girlfriend for her outgoing flight and pick up his inbound Lufthansa girlfriend on the same trip to the airport, while his Air France girlfriend is in a holding pattern elsewhere.

 With help from his long-suffering housekeeper Bertha, who swaps the appropriate photos and food in and out of the apartment to match the incoming girlfriend, Lawrence keeps the women unaware of each other's presence in the apartment.
 They regard Lawrence's flat as their "home" during their Paris layovers.

 Bernard is so happy with his life in Paris that he intends to turn down an imminent promotion that would require him to move to New York City.
-But his life is turned upside down when his girlfriends' airlines begin putting new, state-of-the-art aircraft into service.
+But his life is turned upside down when his girlfriends' airlines begin putting new, state-of-the-art jet aircraft into service.
 These faster airplanes change all of the existing route schedules and allow flight attendants to spend more time in Paris.
 Most alarming for Bernard, his three girlfriends will now all be in Paris at the same time.

 Robert Reed, a fellow journalist and an old acquaintance, complicates Bernard's life even further when he arrives in town and is unable to find a hotel room.
 He insists on staying in Bernard's apartment for a few days.
 When he sees Bernard's living situation, he schemes to take over Bernard's apartment, girls, housekeeper and job while manipulating Bernard into taking the new job in New York.